header

 1.4 Individual Competition/Monthly Medal/Trophy Days.

-$4.00 per round (payable to the winner)
+$4.00 per person round (payable to the winner, or winning team)

-1.6 Hole-in-One Competition
+1.7 Hole-in-One Competition

 A Hole-in-One achieved by a Club member at any Club fixture or official GolfWA event will be awarded the prize of $200.
 The club will replace the prize pool, if there is more than one winner each season.

-Note: Any moneys remaining after competition day prizes have been awarded will be incorporated as general revenue and will be used to provide trophies and fund the end of season dinner & presentation night.
+Note: Any monies remaining after competition day prizes have been awarded will be incorporated as general revenue and will be used to provide trophies and fund the end of season dinner & presentation night.

 2. Competitions